 This section establishes a context and a general framework for the conservation of heritage buildings.
-Any proposed changes within the Cabbagetown Northwest Heritage Conservation District will be considered with regard to the following goals and objectives.
+Any proposed changes

 This District Plan provides more specific guidance in the management of change and development within this special setting in a way that respects the heritage building stock and the quality of the streetscape.